-With over 5 million active daily users making the most out of Instagram Stories, you need to stay constantly inspired—and be willing to experiment—to make an emotional connection with your customers.
+With millions of active daily users making the most out of Instagram, you need to stay constantly inspired—and be willing to experiment—to make an emotional connection with your customers.

-Here’s how 10 global brands are challenging how we can connect to our audience on Instagram Stories.
+Here’s how 10 global brands are challenging how we connect to our audience as they create Instagram stories.

 During Fashion Revolution Week—a movement advocating for more transparency and fairness in the pursuit of quality and production—Australian fashion brand Obus created a series of Instagram Stories.
 Each image put a face to someone who played an important role in the clothes being made for their customers.

 What can we learn from this Story?
 According to a recent report, 60% of millennials say they want to shop more ‘sustainably’.
 Here lies an opportunity for brands to visually tell the story of who is responsible for the product.
 Candid photography, a deliberate color scheme, and communicating an ethos of fun and collaboration helps the customer feel more involved—and connected—with the brand.